nginx/unit-docs/source/installation.rst

       <https://www.freshports.org/www/unit-python/>`_, or `unit-ruby
       <https://www.freshports.org/www/unit-ruby/>`_.

-      To build the :ref:`external modules <modules-ext>`, install the base Unit port with the :samp:`DEVKIT` option enabled; next, see the :ref:`installation-go-package` or :ref:`installation-nodejs-package`
+      To build the :ref:`external modules <modules-ext>`, install the core Unit port with the :samp:`DEVKIT` option enabled; next, see the :ref:`installation-go-package` or :ref:`installation-nodejs-package`
       section.
 If you have already installed Unit, enable :samp:`DEVKIT` and